Melissa Aldana: Melissa Aldana & Crash Trio

 In 2012, Aldana formed a group, Melissa Aldana & Crash Trio, with Cuban drummer Francisco Mela and Chilean bassist Pablo Menares, a friend from the jazz scene in Santiago several years prior.
 In July 2014, this group released their self-titled debut album on Concord Jazz, a recording deal that had formed part of Aldana's prize for winning the Thelonious Monk Award.
-The group released their second album in March 2016 entitled Back Home, on Wommusic, with drummer Mela replaced by Jochen Rueckert.
+The group released their second album in March 2016 titled Back Home, on Wommusic, with drummer Mela replaced by Jochen Rueckert.

 Melissa Aldana Quartet

 Formed in 2017, the Melissa Aldana Quartet includes Aldana on tenor saxophone, Sam Harris on piano (or Lage Lund on guitar), Pablo Menares on bass, and Kush Abadey on drums.

 Personal life

 Aldana lives in Washington Heights, Manhattan.